 1.02ct, SI2, H

-No. A lot of people think we can program the process to create a specific diamond grade and carat size that are the same each time, but we can’t.
-We are simply putting the right conditions together but then nature takes it from there.
-Just like with earth-mined diamonds, there will be variances in color, clarity and carat size.
+No. A lot of people think we can program the process to create a specific diamond grade and carat size that are the same each time.
+But we can’t.
+We are simply putting the right conditions together, but then nature takes it from there.
+Just like with earth-mined diamonds, there will be variances in color, clarity, and carat size.

 By not mining diamonds, we are preserving indigenous communities and the earth while protecting workers from unsafe and threatening conditions.
 MiaDonna goes one step further by using our profits to positively impact the lives and land that have been negatively affected by the diamond mining industry.

-Most earth-mined diamonds have resale value, and most lab-created diamonds will have a similar resale value as well.
-Regardless of origin, either man-made or mined, all diamonds are priced using an internationally accepted pricing system.
-This system is known as the Rapaport pricing method.
-Resale values are based on a percentage of the rapaport pricing method.
+Most earth-mined diamonds have resale value, and most lab created diamonds will have a similar resale value as well.
+Regardless of origin, either grown or mined, all diamonds are priced using an internationally accepted pricing system.
+This system is known as the Rapaport Price List.
+Resale values are based on a percentage of the Rapaport Price List.

 98% of diamonds mined from the earth will be a Type la diamond.
 These are very common diamonds that you will find at your local jewelry store.

-Only 2% of diamonds mined will be a Type IIA diamond, making them very rare.
+Only 2% of diamonds mined will be a Type IIa diamond, making them very rare.
 They are special because they contain the purest form of carbon, with either very little or no nitrogen atoms in the crystal structure.
-This makes Type IIA diamonds harder and brighter than common Type la diamonds.
+This makes Type IIa diamonds harder and brighter than common Type la diamonds.
 White diamonds are exceptionally colorless and colored diamonds are often found with a brown, purple, blue, or pink tone.

-Carbon-based gasses, such as methane, are heated until they break apart allowing the carbon atoms within the gas to separate.
-These tiny carbon atoms fall onto a diamond substrate and build up layers resulting in a rough diamond crystal.
-This process takes between six to ten weeks and yields gem-grade Type IIa diamonds.
+Carbon-based gasses such as methane are heated until they break apart, allowing the carbon atoms within the gas to separate.
+These tiny carbon atoms fall onto a diamond substrate and build up layers, resulting in a rough diamond crystal.
+This process takes between six to ten weeks and yields gem-grade Type IIa Lab-Grown Diamonds.

-- Low-pressure CVD (LPCVD)
+- Low-Pressure CVD (LPCVD)

-- Ultrahigh vacuum CVD (UHVCVD)
+- Ultra-High Vacuum CVD (UHVCVD)

 - Microwave Plasma Vapor Deposition (MPCVD)

-High-Pressure High-Temperature, or HPHT, recreates a diamond's natural growing environment found deep within the Earth.
+High-Pressure High-Temperature, or HPHT, recreates a diamond's natural growing environment found deep within the earth.
 The machines used have the ability to build up the pressure of almost 60,000 atmospheres and temperature of 2,500 degrees Celsius.